DisCoTec/discotec.github.io/2023/Tutorials.md

 [Lorenzo Bacchiani](lorenzo.bacchiani@unibo.it) got his M.Sc. degree in Computer Science at the University of Bologna in 2020.
 He is now a Ph.D. student in Computer Science and Engineering in the same university.
 He is currently working on behavioral based approaches and languages for component interaction, adaptation and deployment.

+## Implementing and Evaluating Distributed Protocols with Babel

+### Description

+In this tutorial we guide the audience through the implementation and evaluation of a simple distributed application with a tool that simplifies this process: Babel.
+Implementing and evaluating distributed applications and protocols is a dificult task.
+The developer must focus on many aspects of the implementations that include: networking, concurrency control, the handling of timeouts, the interaction between components, among others.
+Babel is a tool and framework that simplifies the task of developing distributed applications and protocols by allowing the developer to focus mostly on the application/protocol logic.
+Babel achieves this by providing high level APIs that shield the developer from error-prone implementation aspects, mainly networking and concurrency control.
+The goal of the tutorial is to familiarize the audience with Babel by implementing a simple distributed application constituted by two protocols that interact with each other.
+Furthermore, we will also provide a simple way to evaluate the implementations through emulation.

+### Speakers

+#### Pedro Fouto
+Pedro Fouto is a Computer Science PhD student advised by Professors João Leitão and Nuno Preguiçaa at NOVA University of Lisbon.
+His main research area is distributed storage systems, where he has used Babel to develop his prototypes.
+In more detail, Babel was used to develop the prototypes presented in the paper "High Throughput Replication with Integrated Membership Management" published in the Proceedings of USENIX ATC'22.
+Pedro Fouto is also the first author of the Babel paper.

+#### Pedro Santos Costa
+Pedro Santos Costa is a Computer Science PhD student advised by Professor João Leitão at NOVA University of Lisbon.
+His main research is distributed systems, where he has used Babel to develop the prototypes used in the paper "Overlay networks for edge management" published in the Proceedings of NCA'20.
+Pedro Santos Costa is also a co-author of the Babel paper.

+#### João Leitão
+João Leitão is an Associate Professor at the Department of Computer Science of the NOVA University of Lisbon.
+João Leitão teaches an advanced distributed systems courses where the students employ Babel to develop their project.
+João Leitão is also one of the authors of the Babel paper, published in 2022 in the Proceedings of SRDS'22.